-The Saint Louis University Counseling Center offers a Collegiate Recovery Community (CRC) to providing recovering students and their allies a safe and welcoming support network.
+The Saint Louis University Counseling Center offers a Collegiate Recovery Community (CRC), Sober@SLU, to provide recovering students and their allies a safe and welcoming support network.
 We also welcome students interested in making positive changes regarding their alcohol, marijuana or other substance use.

-The mission of the CRC is to help students who are actively engaged in recovery achieve their academic, personal, and professional goals while participating in the collegiate experience free from addiction.
-By nurturing you as a whole, the CRC encourages you to achieve higher standards for yourself, within and beyond your program of recovery.
+The mission of the CRC is to help students achieve their academic, personal, and professional goals, while participating in the collegiate experience without the negative consequences of substance use.

 The CRC hosts a variety of events, such as bowling outings, movie nights, 12-step meetings with pizza and community service projects.
-Some of these drug/alcohol free events are hosted on the Saint Louis University campus and others are in locations around the St. Louis area, sometimes in conjunction with other local universities.
+These drug/alcohol free events are hosted both on the Saint Louis University campus and in locations around the St. Louis area, sometimes in conjunction with other local universities.
 All of our programming is designed to provide:

-Participants in the CRC are interested in living sober or making positive changes to their substance use for a variety of reasons.
+Participants in the SOBER@SLU group are interested in living sober or making positive changes to their substance use for a variety of reasons.
 Some are involved in 12-step recovery programs like AA, Al-Anon and ACOA, while others are just starting to question their substance use.
-Some members have a family history of alcoholism, while others want to serve as allies to people in recovery.
+Some participants have a family history of alcoholism, while others want to serve as allies to people in recovery.

-The only requirement is that you are alcohol and drug free when you participate.
+The only requirement is that you are alcohol and drug-free when you participate in an activity.

 Patrick Cousins, Campus Ministry